-Joint diseases impact the quality of life of forty-six million Americans and are among the leading causes of disability in this country.
-When you also consider the aging "baby boomer" generation and soaring obesity rates, significant increases in the incidence of joint diseases can be expected in the decades to come.
+Joint diseases impact the quality of life of more than 40 million Americans and are among the leading causes of disability.
+Increases in incidences of joint diseases can be attributed to an aging baby boomer generation and high obesity rates.

-The COBRE for Skeletal Health and Repair in the Rhode Island Hospital enables clinicians and basic scientists, engineers and biologists to work side-by-side on multidisciplinary research, helping us to better understand cartilage and joint health mechanisms and develop strategies for the prevention and treatment of skeletal joint diseases.
+The COBRE for Skeletal Health and Repair at Rhode Island Hospital enables clinicians, scientists, engineers and biologists to work side-by-side on multidisciplinary research, helping to better understand cartilage and joint health mechanisms and develop strategies for the prevention and treatment of skeletal joint diseases.